Frequently Asked Questions About Iowa’s Workers’ Compensation Laws

 How is workers' comp calculated?

-- Non-Representative Weeks Excluded: Extremely low weeks should not count against you if they are not reflective of your normal earnings.
+In most cases, representative earnings are calculated from 13 weeks prior to injury.
+Nonrepresentative weeks are excluded.
+Extremely low earning weeks should not count against you if they are not reflective of your normal earnings.

-- Part-time workers injured performing part-time job: All earnings from all jobs from the past 12 months divided by 50.
+For part-time workers who are injured performing a part-time job, all earnings from all jobs from the past 12 months are added together and divided by 50.

 When do workers' comp benefits have to be paid?

-- Ongoing duty to investigate and assess claim means the initial denial must be re-evaluated when new evidence becomes available.
+There is an ongoing duty to investigate and assess claims, which means that the initial denial must be reevaluated when new evidence becomes available.

 Can an employee file a lawsuit outside of workers’ compensation?

 It depends.
-Workers’ compensation is an injured worker’s exclusive remedy, though additional recoveries can be made if a worker is injured by a defective product or piece of equipment, the negligence of another person such as in a work-related car collision, or if the employer and insurance carrier denied workers’ compensation benefits in bad faith.
+Workers’ compensation is an injured worker’s exclusive remedy.
+However, additional recoveries can be made if a worker is injured by a defective product or piece of equipment, the negligence of another person such as in a work-related car collision, or if the employer and insurance carrier denied workers’ compensation benefits in bad faith.
+An experienced personal injury attorney can help you assess any possible other claims.

 What if the employee already had an injury to the affected area?